Mortgage applications for LLP members

 As noted above, most lenders will assess LLP members as self-employed for mortgage purposes, even if you are not self-employed in the traditional sense.
 This is because lenders tend to follow the tax treatment of an income source, and LLP profits are taxed in the same way as self-employed profits.

-Some lenders, however, will treat LLP members as employees, i.e., not self-employed, if their share of the partnership profits is below a certain level (this level varies from lender to lender).
+Some lenders, however, will treat LLP members as employees, i.e. not self-employed, if their share of the partnership profits is below a certain level (this level varies from lender to lender) or if they have transferred from employment in a business with a long-established trade.
 Your percentage share of the partnership profits will vary depending on the profitability of the LLP, so let us know when you’re planning to submit a mortgage application so that we can help your broker to make the correct assessment.

 The evidence you need to support your income varies widely from lender to lender, however we have summarised below the most common documents needed.

-- SA302 Form – This is a HMRC issued form (example below) confirming the income declared on your self-assessment tax return.
+- SA302 form This is a HMRC issued form (see below) confirming the income declared on your self-assessment tax return.
 Lenders will often ask for two or three years’ SA302 forms.
 Some lenders require these forms to be printed by HMRC, so we require a minimum of two weeks to request copies of these if that is the case.
 If the lender is happy with PDF copies, then we can provide these within a couple of days.